 Step 6.
 Start the Apache and Nagios service.

 systemctl enable httpd systemctl start httpd chkconfig nagios on /etc/init.d/nagios start

 Nagios creates its own apache configuration file

-When prompted for username and password you will introduce the username “nagiosadmin” and the password that you entered in step 4.
+When prompted for a username and password you will introduce the username “nagiosadmin” and the password that you entered in step 4.
 In case you forget this password you can modify it by rerunning the htpasswd command in step 4.

 Congratulations!
 You have successfully installed Nagios.
-Thanks for using this tutorial for installing Nagios on centos 7 systems.
+Thanks for using this tutorial for installing Nagios on CentOS 7 systems.
 For additional help or useful information, we recommend you to check the official Nagios website.